 You can be convicted of driving under the influence in Virginia even if the amount of alcohol in your blood has not caused obvious impairment.
 Moreover, you can be convicted if your BAC is at or above 0.08% or you're impaired and just sitting in your vehicle with the key in the ignition.
 Your vehicle does not need to be moving and your ignition can be in the "off" position and you can still be found guilty.

-If you’re suspected of a DUI and refuse to submit to a chemical test in Virginia, the penalties may be harsh.
-Your refusal can be admitted as evidence at a criminal trial and constitutes grounds for revocation of your driver’s license.
-The first refusal is a civil offense, but second and subsequent refusals are criminal offenses with possible jail time.
+If you're suspected of a DUI and refuse to submit to a chemical test in Virginia, the penalties may be harsh.
+Your refusal can be admitted as evidence at a criminal trial and constitutes grounds for revocation of your driver's license.
+The first refusal is a civil offense, but the second and subsequent refusals are criminal offenses with possible jail time.

 Driving while under the influence of alcohol or drugs in Virginia is a big mistake.
 Potential penalties for a first offense DUI in Virginia include fines, jail time, court costs, driver's license revocation, ignition interlock installation for restricted licenses, enrollment in the Virginia Alcohol Safety Action Program (ASAP), and DMV demerit points.
 High BACs or conviction of a DUI while transporting a minor result in mandatory jail time.